ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ##### Fan-made Content

-Fan-made content, including unauthorised derivative content of original works (e.g. fanfiction) and community-created content are not allowed in Trivia, unless it has a large and official presence that supersedes it simply being a derivative work.
-This doesn't include translations of content with no official translations (e.g. Mother 3).
+Fan-made content, including unauthorized derivative content of original works (e.g. fanfiction) and community-created content are not allowed in Trivia, unless it has a large and significant presence that supersedes it simply being a derivative work.

 ![Fan-made content](/assets/images/tt-fan-made.png)